 - Knowledge – Customers are most comfortable dealing with associates who know their products, know their store, and can comfortably and confidently convey their message.

-- Empathy – When shopping the store, when searching for products, and when interacting with our salespeople, customers appreciate it when you take the time to try to look at things from their perspective.
+- Empathy – Whether shopping the store, searching for products, or interacting with salespeople, customers appreciate it when you try to look at things from their perspective.
 Taking the opportunity to look at a situation through the customer’s eyes can make all the difference.

 - Understanding – Customers need to feel understood.
 They want us to listen and pay attention to their needs.
 Understanding what the customer is looking for keeps them engaged and keeps them coming back.